SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/accessing-cumulocity-platform.md

 This will direct you to the login page of your default application.
 See [Tenants](https://cumulocity.com/api/#tag/Tenants) in the Cumulocity IoT OpenAPI Specification for further details on tenant ID and tenant domain.

->**Info:** The above URL is only valid for Cumulocity IoT Standard Tenant subscribers.
-For Enterprise Tenant deployments of Cumulocity IoT, the URL is specific to your organization.
+>**Info:** The above URL is only valid for Cumulocity IoT Standard tenant subscribers.
+For Enterprise tenant deployments of Cumulocity IoT, the URL is specific to your organization.

 > **Important:** Make sure that the address bar of your browser shows a lock icon.
 The lock icon indicates that you are using a secure connection and that you are indeed connected to the Cumulocity IoT platform.